-We are pleased to announce that the University of Charleston admitted its first cohort of students for its inaugural Physician Assistant class in January 2013.
+The University of Charleston Physician Assistant Program began with the matriculation of its first class in January 2013.
 Those who successfully complete the program will be awarded a Master of Physician Assistant Studies (MPAS) degree.

 Our program is designed to train outstanding physician assistant clinicians, equipped to handle the challenges of practicing medicine in a multifaceted and complex health care system.
 Our program emphasizes a holistic approach, training students not only in the foundational domains of medical knowledge and patient care, but also to think critically, solve complex medical problems, utilize evidence to make excellent decisions at the point of care, and to communicate effectively with clinician colleagues, other healthcare professionals, and patients of different backgrounds.
 The following highlights some details of our program: